 Women are raped.
 Men are pummeled and bludgeoned to death.
 Even if a person was a burglar, a criminal or a scammer, they still don't deserve to be treated the way SARS treats innocent people.

-Here's the stone-cold truth: The government does not particularly care if SARS is disbanded or dissolved or ended.
+Here's the stone-cold truth: The government does not particularly care if SARS is disbanded or dissolved or ended or whatever new synonym the Inspector General of police decides to use.
 That's why they are quick to (and have been quick to since 2017) verbally dissolve them on national and international television.
-What the people in power do care about though, why they refuse to turn their words into action is because they know that if they implement the changes demanded by the protesters, they concede their power.
-The same power that reinforces the half-assery of Nigeria's system, and they can't have that.
-Because then they can't embezzle money anymore.
+What the people in power do care about though, why they refuse to turn their words into action, is because they know that if they implement the changes demanded by the protesters, they concede power, and they can't have that.

 Well, we are coming for you, pathetic excuses for leaders.
 We are coming for you.